Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Score-informed Neural Operator

 \subsection{Architecture of SciNO}

 Score-based generative modeling necessitates time-conditioning to model score functions $\widehat{\mathbf{S}}^{\theta}(t,\mathbf{x})$ over continuous time.
-Following the approach in DDPM \cite{ho2020denoising}, HDM implements time-conditioned Fourier Neural Operator (FNO, \cite{li2021fourier}) by adding projected tensors from PE (Positional Embedding, \cite{vaswani2023attention}) module into each Fourier layer, which transforms the input into the spectral domain and performs spectral convolution to capture global patterns while supporting stable estimation of function derivatives.
+Following the approach in DDPM \cite{ho2020denoising}, HDM implements time-conditioned Fourier Neural Operator (FNO, \cite{li2021fourier}) by adding projected tensors from Positional Embedding (PE, \cite{vaswani2023attention}) module into each Fourier layer, which transforms the input into the spectral domain and performs spectral convolution to capture global patterns while supporting stable estimation of function derivatives.
 However, while the time-conditioned FNO performs well in functional generative modeling, it shows slight improvements over the MLP-based DiffAN in causal orderings tasks.
 This is due to the instability in estimating the derivatives of the score function $\mathbf{S}(\mathbf{x})$ near $t\approx 0$.

 To stably learn the derivatives of the score function, we propose two major modifications to the architecture used in \cite{lim2023scorebased}.
 First, signals in Fourier layers are decomposed into their real and imaginary parts in the spectral domain, allowing more expressive representation of functional information.
 With the modified Fourier layer, SciNO achieves improved causal ordering performance compared to the original DiffAN.
 However, this performance gain relatively decreases as the number of variables increases (see SciNO (PE) in Table \ref{tab:LFPE_results}).
 To scale-up SciNO for high-dimensional graphs, rather than assigning fixed embedding vectors to discrete positions as in PE, we propose a learnable encoding function defined over a continuum, \textit{Learnable Time Encoding} (LTE) module, that enables the model to jointly learn derivatives in both spatial and temporal directions.
+The detailed architectural specifications for time-conditioned FNO \cite{lim2023scorebased} and SciNO are provided in Appendix \ref{appendix:sec-architectural-details}.

 \paragraph{Learnable Time Encoding in SciNO}